 About

-Hosts Edward Dupuy and Gene Beyt draw out human stories in the hope that in their telling, artists will offer a new story of our shared humanity.
+Hosts Edward Dupuy and Gene Beyt are on a journey to draw out human stories in the hope that in their telling, artists will offer a new story of our shared humanity.

 About these guys…